-Editors (professional or academic, paid or unpaid) and reviewers (see peer-review form) must declare their own competing interests and if necessary disqualify themselves from involvement in the assessment of a manuscript.
+All editors and reviewers must declare their own competing interests (see peer-review form) and if necessary recuse themselves from involvement in the assessment of a manuscript.

 Common reasons for editors and reviewers to recuse themselves from the peer review process may include but are not limited to: